Overlake Village Infrastructure Planning

 Contact: Jeff Churchill, Planner, 425-556-2492, email@example.com

-To support the vision of Overlake Village as a vibrant mixed-use urban center, the City is preparing plans with input from a stakeholder group for transportation, stormwater and other utility infrastructure.
-At the open house on December 17, we want to hear from you about:
+To support the vision of Overlake Village as a vibrant mixed-use urban center, the City is preparing plans with input from a stakeholder group for transportation, stormwater and other utility infrastructure for the portion of Overlake Village south of NE 24th St.

 - Where should future streets be located?